-Gua Charah (Charah Cave) is a huge passage located in an isolated karst tower, which was transformed into an Buddhist temple.
+Gua Charah (Charah Cave) is a huge passage located in an isolated karst tower, which was transformed into a Buddhist and Hunduist temple.
 There is electric light, and the huge entrance allows enough light into the cave, a torch is nevertheless useful.

 The cave is located inside a karst tower in the middle of a huge palm oil plantation.
 To reach it is a little tricky, as the roads of the plantation are not well signposted.
 The visit starts at the foot of the tower, where a parking lot, some houses and the ticket booth are located.
 A trail leads uphill with many steps.
 At the steep parts the trail is actually a metal frame tower with iron staircases going up in zigzags.